-St Nicholas is the Cathedral for the Church of England Diocese of Newcastle, which stretches from the River Tyne to the River Tweed and serves Newcastle, North Tyneside and Northumberland.
-Prayer and worship are offered here daily, as they have been on this site for over nine hundred years.
+St Nicholas is the Cathedral for the Church of England Diocese of Newcastle, which stretches from the River Tyne to the River Tweed.
+Christian prayer and worship are offered here daily, just as they have been on this site for over 900 years.

 The Cathedral is the seat of the Bishop of Newcastle.
 As the “mother church” of the Diocese, we exist to support the Bishop’s mission, and teaching and pastoral ministry, across the diocese.

 Our building is the focus for great Diocesan celebrations and civic services, as well as a place of quiet serenity set amid the busyness of a vibrant city.
 It is the spiritual home of a caring, worshipping community.

 Whether you live or work in Newcastle, or visit from farther afield, we hope that you will feel very welcome here!

 Come and sing in the inspiring acoustic of St Nicholas’ Cathedral alongside the Cathedral Choir!
 On Sunday 22nd May, all enthusiastic choral singers are invited to the Cathedral to prepare for, and then to sing an uplifting Choral Evensong for Trinity Sunday.
 Musical Direction on the day will be from the engaging conductor, Andrew Robinson, […]

 When the national charity, “Friends of Cathedral Music” asked every Cathedral in England to nominate a singer to join their Jubilee celebration at St Paul’s Cathedral at the end of April, we were delighted to suggest our chorister, Amelia Lewis.
 The celebration aimed to raise awareness of, and funds for, their Diamond Fund for Choristers – […]